 Evening flight from the United States to Santiago, Chile.

 Arriving in Santiago this morning, you transfer (in the same airport) to your flight south to Puerto Montt.
-Reaching Puerto Montt in the late morning you take a taxi (30 min.) to the Hotel Puert0 Varas in the quaint Chilean town of Puerto Varas.
-With panoramic views of Lago Llanquilhue and snowcapped Volcano Osorno rising from it's eastern shore, Puerto Varas is one of the most picturesque towns in all of South America.
-The Hotel has sweeping views of the lake and volcano from it's expansive lawns and is a welcome reprieve from the long trip down.
+Reaching Puerto Montt in the late morning/early afternoon you take a 30 min. taxi ride (on your own) to the gorgeous Hotel Cumbres Puerto Varas in the quaint Chilean town of Puerto Varas.
+With panoramic views of Lago Llanquilhue and snowcapped Mount Fuji like Volcano Osorno rising from it's eastern shore, Puerto Varas is one of the most picturesque towns in all of South America.
+The Hotel has sweeping views of the lake and volcano from all it's hotel rooms and gathering areas and is a welcome reprieve from the long trip down.
 There is wonderful shopping in the town for hand-made woolen goods like sweaters and hats.
 That evening we meet our guide, Maria, in the Hotel lobby for a trip orientation and welcome dinner out on the town.

-Important note: For those people who can not commit to taking off the extra day and are only able to leave Friday evening, there is the option of arriving a day later, skipping the Puerto Varas day/hotel and meeting us directly at the Paloma Airport in Puerto Montt at 11:00 AM.
+Important note: For those people who can not commit to taking off the extra day (leaving on Thursday) and are only able to leave Friday evening, there is the option of arriving a day later (Sat.), skipping the Puerto Varas day/hotel and meeting us directly at the Paloma Airport in Puerto Montt at 11:00 AM.
 Saturday morning.
 There are a number of international flight that arrive early enough into Santiago to make this itinerary possible.